kevinakasam/Y_Axis_RailMod_Ender3/README.md

 ## How?
 ### Single Rail:
 To attach the Single Rail to the Y Plate you need to drill 4 holes in it.
 I designed a drill guide that makes drilling very easy, even with a cordless screwdriver.
-Little pro tip: If the holes should be misaligned even with the drill guide, one, maximum two holes can be drilled out to 4mm. the other two holes align the Y Plate, and the two 4mm holes are used for additional attachment.
-The single rail version uses an arm to reach the endstop.
-The endstop itself stays in the stock position with the stock braket.
+Little pro tip: If the holes should be misaligned even with the drill guide, one, maximum two holes can be drilled out to 4mm. the other two holes align the Y Plate, and the two 4mm holes are used for additional attachment. ~~The single rail version uses an arm to reach the endstop.
+The endstop itself stays in the stock position with the stock braket.~~ Just use a screw for this, take a look at the BOM.
 ### Dual Rail:
 The Dual Rail version does not need to be drilled.
 Instead, a printed adapter attaches the two rails to the Y Plate.
 A total of 6 screws fix the Y Plate to the printed part.
 With the dual rail setup it is very important that both rails are parallel, otherwise it is very difficult to move the Y axis.
 See my video explaining how to align the rails (video coming soon).
 The dual rail version needs a new endstop braket.